 Upgrades have continued in recent years.
 In June 2003, Larry H. and Gail Miller donated $1.6 million for a video display system and new scoreboards.
 The centerpiece is a massive (22'7" x 38') video screen above the south end zone that shows live action, replays and more.

-The plaza also boasts a 6,000-square-foot visitor center/ticket and Hoberman Arch.
-Hoberman Arch, the backdrop for the Olympic awards ceremonies, is 75 feet long, 40 feet high and five feet wide.
+The plaza also boasts a 6,000-square-foot visitor center/ticket office and Hoberman Arch, the backdrop for the Olympic awards ceremonies measuring 75 feet long, 40 feet high and five feet wide.

 |RICE-ECCLES STADIUM TOP CROWDS|